Cross Country Route: History

-From the Labour Government's nationalisation in 1948 until privatisation in 1990, the route ran through all six regions of British Rail but had timetabling priority in none of them.
-Therefore the services were poorly promoted and thus not always well-patronised.
+From the Labour Government's nationalisation in 1948 until privatisation in 1990, the route ran through all six regions of British Rail but did not have timetabling priority in any of them.
+Therefore, the services were poorly promoted and thus not always well-patronised.

 Most Derby–Nottingham local passenger trains were taken over by diesel units from 14 April 1958, taking about 34 minutes between the two cities.

 In the 1990s most services were operated by British Rail's InterCity business unit.
 As part of the privatisation of British Rail, these were taken over by Virgin CrossCountry in 1997, with the Class 47 hauled Mark 2 and High Speed Train sets replaced by Class 220 and Class 221 diesel multiple units in the early 2000s.

 The use of the route for freight has decreased, because of the bulk of haulage switching to roads and the building of the M5, M6 and M1 motorways.